-This project includes a major renovation of Mid-Manhattan Library, our most heavily used circulating branch; the creation of more public space and amenities at the iconic Stephen A. Schwarzman Building; and a superior and expanded storage environment for the Library’s world-renowned research collections beneath Bryant Park.
+This project includes a major renovation of the former Mid-Manhattan Library—now the Stavros Niarchos Foundation Library (SNFL)—our most heavily used circulating branch; the creation of more public space and amenities at the iconic Stephen A. Schwarzman Building; and a superior and expanded storage environment for the Library’s world-renowned research collections beneath Bryant Park.

 New Programs & Services

-The renovated Midtown locations will expand and unite resources and classes for the Library’s broad array of users.
-This will include services and spaces for researchers, scholars, and creators; areas for adult education, English language classes, technology training, and employment help; and educational resources for families, students, and teachers.
+The renovated Midtown locations expand and unite resources and classes for the Library’s broad array of users.
+This includes services and spaces for researchers, scholars, and creators; areas for adult education, English language classes, technology training, and employment help; and educational resources for families, students, and teachers.